 A determination of whether a student is to be designated as an emancipated minor in the Onteora School District will be based on evidence that the student is no longer under custody, control and support of their parents/persons in parental relation.
-To establish emancipation, a minor may submit documentation of their means of support, proof of residency and an (Continued)
+To establish emancipation, a minor may submit documentation of their means of support, proof of residency and an explanation of the circumstances surrounding the student's emancipation, including a description of the student's relationship with their parents/persons in parental relation.